muarshad01/Inference-Engg/Mamba.md

 * 3:20:00

-* Although this is better an Linear Attention: all past does not have same weight.
+* Although this is better than Linear Attention: all past does not have same weight.
 * Past contribution decays esponentially.
-* But A and B are still fixed!
+* But A and B are still fixed, which it NOT good!
-* Not good!
 * I need to have some selectivity!
-* I need to vary A and B also for every new token which comes in.
+* I need to vary A and B also for every NEW token, which comes in.

 ***